haditim/dotfiles/README.md

 git clone https://github.com/zsh-users/zsh-autosuggestions.git ~/.oh-my-zsh/plugins/zsh-autosuggestions
 ```

-`

 # how to use
-I user something like the following to track my changes on dot files (mostly taken from [this](https://medium.com/toutsbrasil/how-to-manage-your-dotfiles-with-git-f7aeed8adf8b) page).
+I use something like the following to track my changes on dot files (mostly taken from [this](https://medium.com/toutsbrasil/how-to-manage-your-dotfiles-with-git-f7aeed8adf8b) page).

 ## new setup